$E_n$-cell attachments and a local-to-global principle for homological stability: Applications of the main theorem

 The spaces $\mr{Sym}^{\leq d}(\R^2)$ can be identified with the space of monic polynomials with roots of multiplicity of order at most $d$.
 They have applications to the study of $J$-holomorphic curves \cite{Mi3} and were also studied in \cite{VW} in relation to a motivic analogue of homological stability.
-If $M = \bR^n$, the functoriality of $\mr{Sym}^{\leq d}$ with respect to embeddings makes $\mr{Sym}^{\leq d}(\bR^n)$ into an $\cdt$-algebra for all $\theta$, but we will only use the $\cdtf$-algebra structure.
+Since there is a canonical map of operads $\cdt \to \cE^\mr{O}_n$, the functoriality of $\mr{Sym}^{\leq d}$ with respect to embeddings makes $\mr{Sym}^{\leq d}(\bR^n)$ into an $\cdt$-algebra for all $\theta$, but we will only use the $\cdtf$-algebra structure.
+Note that $\pi_0(\mr{Sym}^{\leq d}(\bR^n)) \cong \N_0$ and let $t$ denote the stabilization map that increases charge by one.